-Life on the islands has undoubtedly never been easy: the inhabitants have to go some distance to find freshwater.
+Life on the islands has undoubtedly never been easy: inhabitants must go some distance to find fresh water.
 The bottoms of the reed islands rot so rapidly that new matting has to be constantly added above.
 Islands last around twelve to fifteen years, and it takes two months of collective work to start a new one.

 Daily boats for Taquile leave Puno at 8 am, returning by around 5.30 or 6 pm, while they usually go for Amantani at 9 am, producing between 4 and 4.30 pm; as usual, check with the captain for the time they plan to depart the islands.
 You can go on an organized trip with one of the tour companies, but the agencies use the same boats and charge at least twice the going rate.
-The sun’s rays reflected off the lake can burn even well-tanned skins, so it’s good to protect your head and shoulders during this voyage.
+The sun’s rays reflected off the lake can burn even well-tanned skin, so it’s good to protect your head and shoulders during this voyage.

 The launches tend to be aging wooden boats with engines from old North American cars, like the 1962 Dodge, which belongs to one of the island captains.
 Most boats return after lunch the same day, but since this doesn’t give you enough time to look around, many visitors prefer to stay a night or two in bed and breakfast accommodation (from about $25) in islanders’ homes.
 The only way to guarantee a place to stay is to book in advance through one of Puno’s tour agencies; if you arrive on spec, you could ask the relevant island authorities or talk to the boat’s captain, and you may be lucky but don’t bank on it.
 Sleeping bags and toilet paper are recommended, and the host islanders appreciate fresh fruit and vegetables.

-During the 1930s, it was used as a safe exile/prison for troublesome characters like former president Sanchez Cerro.
+During the 1930s, it was a safe exile/prison for troublesome characters like former president Sanchez Cerro.
 It wasn’t until 1937 that the residents – the local descendants of the original Indians – regained legal ownership by repurchasing it.